Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: Introduction

-While the classification of general gradient shrinking Ricci solitons in dimension four (or higher) is much more difficult and remains largely open, there have been a lot of progress on the classification of 4-dimensional gradient shrinking Ricci solitons with nonnegative curvature or special geometry.
-For example, the classification of compact (gradient) shrinking Ricci solitons with positive curvature operator $Rm >0$ (or $Rm \ge 0$) follows from the well-known work of Hamilton \cite{Ha:86}.
-Furthermore, the same classification is valid under the weaker curvature assumption of 2-positive curvature operator \footnote{The classifications in dimension $n\geq 5$ follow from the work of B\"ohm-Wilking \cite{BW08}.} due to the work of H. Chen \cite{Chen 91}.
+While the classification of general gradient shrinking Ricci solitons in dimension four (or higher) is much more difficult and remains largely open, there has been a lot of progress on the classification of 4-dimensional gradient shrinking Ricci solitons with nonnegative curvature or special geometry.
+For example, the classification of compact shrinking Ricci solitons with positive curvature operator $Rm >0$ (or $Rm \ge 0$) follows from the well-known work of Hamilton \cite{Ha:86}.
+Furthermore, the same classification is valid under the weaker curvature assumption of 2-positive curvature operator\footnote{The classifications in dimension $n\geq 5$ follow from the work of B\"ohm-Wilking \cite{BW08}.} due to the work of H. Chen \cite{Chen 91}.
 In the noncompact case, Naber \cite{Naber:10} classified $4$-dimensional complete noncompact gradient shrinking Ricci solitons with bounded and nonnegative curvature operator, $0\leq Rm\le C$.
-More recently, Munteanu and Wang \cite{M-W:17} further removed the bounded curvature condition and classified complete gradient Ricci shrinkers with $Rm\geq 0$ for all dimensions $n\geq 4$.
-For other classification results of $4$-dimensional gradient shrinking Ricci solitons under various special curvature assumptions, such as locally conformally flat, half-conformally flat, harmonic Weyl, half harmonic Weyl, Bach-flat, of constant scalar curvature, etc., see, e.g., \cite{ENM:08, Ni-Wallach:08, Zhang2:09, Petersen-W:10, Cao-W-Z:11, LR:11, M-S:13, Chen-Wang:15, Cao-Chen:13, WWW:18, LR:16, Cheng-Zhou 21} and the references therein.
+More recently, Munteanu and Wang \cite{M-W:17} further removed the bounded curvature condition and classified complete gradient Ricci shrinkers with $Rm\geq 0$ (for $n\geq 4$).
+For other classification results in dimension $n=4$ under various special curvature assumptions, such as locally conformally flat, half-conformally flat, harmonic Weyl, half harmonic Weyl, Bach-flat, of constant scalar curvature, etc., see, e.g., \cite{ENM:08, Ni-Wallach:08, Zhang2:09, Petersen-W:10, Cao-W-Z:11, LR:11, M-S:13, Chen-Wang:15, Cao-Chen:13, WWW:18, LR:16, Cheng-Zhou 21} and the references therein.

+In this paper, we focus our attention on $4$-dimensional gradient shrinking Ricci solitons with half positive isotropic curvature.
+Recall that a general Riemannian manifold $(M^n,g)$ of dimension $n\ge 4$ is said to have {\it positive isotropic curvature} if the Riemann curvature tensor $Rm=\{R_{ijkl}\}$ has the following property,